 Day 5: Bhai Dooj

-The fifth and last day is Bhai Dooj on October 26, 2022.
-On this day, sisters invite their brothers for a lavish meal and perform a "tilak’" ceremony.
-Sisters pray for their brothers' long and happy life while the brothers give gifts to their sisters.
+The fifth and last day is Bhai Dooj.
+On this day, sisters invite their brothers for a lavish meal and perform a "tilak" ceremony.
+Sisters pray for their brothers' long and happy lives while the brothers give gifts to their sisters.
 Looking to prepare your own meal?
 Check out these six easy Diwali snack recipes.